An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Background and Motivation

 \subsection{Modeling Write Disturbance in PCM}

-WDE is a hindrance to the popularization of the device, which shifts the resistance of a cell in amorphous state to crystalline state \cite{DIN, SDPCM, ModelPCM1, PCMExtrpolation}.
-As shown in Figure~\ref{fig-WD}, WDE occurs on an idle cell adjacent to the cell under a RESET operation \cite{DIN, SDPCM}.
-The heat dissipated during a SET operation is nearly half of that during a RESET operation.
-Therefore, the temperature of an idle cell next to the programmed cell would be higher than those cells under SET, but lower than those cells under RESET.
+WDE is caused by the resistance shift from the amorphous state to the crystalline state \cite{DIN, SDPCM, ModelPCM2}.
+WDEs occur on an idle cell adjacent to the cell under RESET operations \cite{DIN, SDPCM}.
+Since the intensity of current during a SET operation is nearly half of that during a RESET operation, an idle cell's temperature next to the programmed cell would be higher than those under SET (but lower than those cells under RESET).
 As a consequence, a phase transition may occur on that idle cell.
-In a word, WDEs likely occur on idle cells having high resistance, where the neighbors are being programmed as 0.